JSWesterfield/viewerly-app/README.md

 # Getting Started with Viewerly App
-A React Video Conference App.
-I call it 'Viewerly'
+A React Video Conference App, we call 'Viewerly'

 # Origins
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).